UBC-CS/cpsc330-2022W1/docs/course_info.md

 - Before each class, I'll also try to post some [videos on YouTube](https://www.youtube.com/watch?v=-1hTcS5ZE4w&list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) to facilitate hybrid learning.
 - There will be at least a few office hours which will be held online.

-In general, everyone is struggling to some extent, as we are working on this course during the global pandemic.
+We are working on this course during the global pandemic and everyone is struggling to some extent.
 If you tell me you are having trouble, I am not going to judge you or think less of you.
 I hope you will extend me the same grace!

 Here are some ground rules: